Revisiting Image Manipulation Localization under Realistic Manipulation Scenarios: Related Works

 \section{Related Works}

-Most IML methods~\cite{Mantra_2019,MVSS_2021,CAT-Net2022,trufor2023,objectformer_2022,liu2022pscc,ma2023iml,zhu2025mesorch,su2025spase,du2025forensichub} follow a unified paradigm: given an image, the model outputs a single binary mask covering all manipulated regions.
-This design collapses the inherently multi-dimensional nature of manipulation into a single-step prediction, ignoring the sequential and structural aspects of the manipulation process.
+Most IML methods~\cite{Mantra_2019,MVSS_2021,CAT-Net2022,trufor2023,zhu2025mesorch,liu2022pscc,Qu_2023_CVPR,ma2023iml,qu2024omni,qu2024towards,su2025spase,qu2025revisiting,qu2026textshield,tan2026videoveritas} follow a unified paradigm: given an image, the model outputs a single binary mask covering all manipulated regions.
+This formulation collapses the inherently multi-dimensional nature of manipulation into a single-step prediction, ignoring the sequential and structural aspects of the editing process.
+SAFIRE~\cite{kwon2025safire} emphasizes source separation, but similarly overlooks temporal dependencies within edits from the same source.
+In effect, multi-step manipulations are still reduced to a flattened representation, indicating that source-level cues alone are insufficient to capture the full dimensionality of manipulation required for fine-grained analysis.

-SAFIRE~\cite{kwon2025safire} emphasizes source separation but similarly overlooks temporal dependencies within edits from the same source.
-This further reduces multi-step manipulations into a flattened representation, showing that source-level cues alone are insufficient to capture the full dimensionality of manipulation required for detailed forensic analysis.
+Many widely used IML datasets~\cite{CASIA_2013,Columbia_2006,NIST16_2019,IMD20_2020,trufor2023,jia2023autosplice} are generated through predefined editing pipelines.
+In these pipelines, forged images are typically produced by a sequence of operations such as object erasing, inpainting, and boundary blending.
+However, only the final manipulation mask is retained in the annotation, while intermediate stages are discarded.
+This design obscures the underlying multi-step nature of the manipulation process and forces models to learn from a flattened, single-stage supervision signal, making it difficult for them to capture how complex forgeries are actually constructed.
+On the evaluation side, recent benchmarks adopt the Binary F1 score introduced by IMDL-BenCo~\cite{ma2025imdl} as the primary localization metric, which further focuses assessment on the final mask and remains agnostic to errors in the predicted edit sequence.